 - Devoted Alumni who support the NAP and students and serve as professional mentors.

 Thank you for taking time to learn more about our Nurse Anesthesia Program.
 If you are a prospective applicant we hope that you will contact us to learn more and schedule a visit for a class or simulation.
 If you are alumni, thanks for your continued support of our students and NAP!

 Sincerely, Jason Lowe, PhD, CRNA, PHRN

-Cohorts consist of twelve to fourteen students taught by four core faculty members and various guest speakers.
+Cohorts consist of twelve to sixteen students taught by four core faculty members and various guest speakers.

 “Whom, then, do I call educated?
 First, those who control circumstances instead of being mastered by them; …those who meet all occasions…and act in accordance with intelligent thinking; …those who are honorable in all dealings, who treat good-naturedly persons and things that are disagreeable…” -Socrates, 400 BC

 The anesthetized patient is perhaps the most helpless patient in all of healthcare.
 The nurse anesthetist functions in the role of advocate during the period of the patient’s unconscious or decreased levels of cognition during surgery.
 The role of the advocate is not easily undertaken.
 In order to successfully undertake this role, the student nurse anesthetist must excel in the areas of knowledge, professionalism, and psychomotor skills relevant to the administration of anesthesia as a CRNA.